TurboGears/tg2docs/docs/index.rst

 Visiting *http://localhost:8080/index* you will see a ready made sample application with a brief introduction to the framework itself.

-Explore the `TurboGears Tutorials <tutorials>` to get started with TurboGears!
+Explore the :ref:`TurboGears Tutorials <tutorials>` to get started with TurboGears!